dannymartinm/beam/.test-infra/tools/README.md

 bash ./python_installer.sh
 ```

+Note:

 #### Modification

 If you want to modify the python versions to install, you must add/remove the
-versions within that are defined within the `python_versiones_arr` variable.
+versions within that are defined within the `python_versions_arr` variable.
 Example:

 - Original